-This new court order was established by the Offender Rehabilitation Act 2014 and can be given to anyone serving a community sentence.
-The order is a prescribed number of days of activities that promote rehabilitation.
-We have developed a suite of Interventions that put the servicer user at the heart of their own rehabilitation journey by providing a suite of interventions that can be targeted at a range of needs and causes of offending.
+This new court requirement was established by the Offender Rehabilitation Act 2014 and can be given to anyone serving a community sentence.
+The requirement is a prescribed number of days of activities that promote rehabilitation.
+Our approach places the servicer user at the heart of their own rehabilitation journey by providing a suite of interventions that can be targeted at a range of needs and causes of offending.
 We select from these as well as our other services when we build a programme of 'activities' for people sentenced to a Rehabilitation Activity Requirement (RAR).
 The constituent parts of the order are agreed in collaboration with the service user because it's 'my problem, my solution' and this makes up their engagement plan.
 Our suite of Interventions are outlined briefly below.

 - Domestic Abuse Programme is for those at risk of committing domestic abuse to a known or former partner but is below the threshold for Building Better Relationships

 - Preparation to Work increases motivation and employability through training opportunities and advice on disclosure, interview practice and job search

 - Women’s Group sessions are founded on the principle that women have different pathways into offending and require a different approach to support desistance

 - Changing Alcohol and Drug Use is a structured, creative, cognitive behavioural therapy group aimed at supporting service users to address their substance misuse problems